Gurkamal27/Load-Duration-Curve-Tool/README.md

 ## Application User Interface

 When running the application you are greated with a user interface.
 The way the tool is configured, you are not required to input anything and the preset sampling is for 5 minuite data.
-Persentage testpoints and data minuipulation are not required to run the program.
+Persentage testpoints and data minuipulation are not required to run the program. data minipulation is disabled unless one is secelected and multiple can bee selected such as Summer in 2021 or January in 2019, howerver the dates selected must exist within the data file otherwise errors will occur.

 ![App Screenshot](Source/UI.PNG)